 Finally, technical analysis can be useful in another way.
 Let’s say you are considering entering a long trade based upon a bullish candlestick pattern, but you feel unsure about it as the pattern does not look optimally strong.
 A solution might be to have a policy of only entering a long trade when, say, the RSI indicator has a 20-period reading greater than 50.
 Although it makes slight difference whether the RSI is 49.9 or 50.1, having a cut-off point that helps you make decisions more quickly can be extremely helpful.

 Whatever strategy you use, it is important to stick to it and to use sound money management methods.
 If your strategy has a positive expectancy, you will very likely make money over the long term.
+Additionally, you can always learn more about Forex online, in webinars, courses or Free Forex eBooks.

 Can you use technical analysis in Forex?